dudent01/relation-checker/README.md

 ```

 #### **Notes:**
-1. This file must be called Ontologies .py and it **must be placed in the relation-checker folder of the library**.
+1. This file must be called Ontologies .py and it **must be placed in the relation-checker folder of the framework**.
 2. None of the ontology object class names end in digits (0-9)
-3. Java has to be installed in your system for use of this library.
+3. Java has to be installed in your system for use of this framework.

 We can now write a simple script in another file and link it to the ontology: